CoreElectronics/CE-PiicoDev-RFID-MicroPython-Module/README.md

 bool      | bool |                                |                        | True if tag write successful

 ### PiicoDev_RFID.readNumber(slot=35)
+Reads a number from a slot in the tag's memory.
+Each slot is mapped to an appropriate location on the tag's memory.
 Parameter | Type | Range                          | Default                | Description
 ---       | ---  | ---                            | ---                    | ---
 slot      | int  | 0 - 35                         | 35                     |